 If you are a parent reading this and you do care it would benefit all of us if we could begin to dialogue about this.

-I think much could be gained, shared, and learned from each group that would benefit all.
-It might also mean that together the parents of children with AS community and the AS adult community could forge some common ground and begin to raise the visibility of Aspergers in ways that would help everyone associated with it.
+community could forge some common ground and begin to raise the visibility of Aspergers in ways that would help everyone associated with it.

-I continue to wonder why those of us who are adults with AS can’t and don’t get more support from all the parents of AS kids out there.
+can’t and don’t get more support from all the parents of AS kids out there.
 We could really possibly help each other out.

 I realize that for some parents with children who have Asperger’s Syndrome there are those who believe or hope that certain interventions and strategies will yield the kind of results that would mean their children can unstep or outgrow or unlearn their AS/autistic tendencies.
 Most of us who are adults with AS (whether there was intervention in our childhoods or not) do not believe that this actually is the way to go, that it works, or that it is the best thing to do with anyone with Asperger’s.
 It is, in my opinion, great to teach skills and to support your child’s being able to connect with others and get the most out of taking part in the Neuro-Typical world as he/she is able to or wants to.